m-i-n-a-r/birday/README.md

 </a>

 ## Credits and contributions
-Currently, Birday supports english, spanish and italian.
+Currently, Birday supports the languages in the above table.
 If you want to translate the app in any other language, just contact me: you'll be quoted both on Github and in the Play Store description.

 This app was written during my free time as a training.
-Many good devs have helped me understanding the best practices and they taught me a lot of useful tricks. **Every translation is well appreciated!**
+Many good devs have helped me understanding the best practices and they taught me a lot of useful tricks.
+A special thank to every contributor here and on Reddit.